-- Some elements (repetition or time-sensitive material for example) may have been removed

-- In some cases, related material may have been grouped out of chronological sequence.

-- The text may have been altered slightly for clarity.

-- Capitalisation and punctuation may be erratic...

-- There may be errors in transcription.
+- Some elements (repetition or time-sensitive material for example) may have been removed - In some cases, related material may have been grouped out of chronological sequence. - The text may have been altered slightly for clarity. - Capitalisation and punctuation may be erratic... - There may be errors in transcription.
 If something appears odd, please refer to the recording itself (and let us know, so that we can correct the text!)

-I'm joined today by Mr. Ali Noorani who is a consultant orthopedic and trauma surgeon, who is the medical director of a group called orthopedic specialists whose main clinic is in Holly street, London.
-And he's also a specialist in regenerative medicine, Ali.
-Great to have you join us.
-Thank you for coming along,
+I'm joined today by Mr. Ali Noorani who is a consultant orthopedic and trauma surgeon, who is the medical director of a group called orthopedic specialists whose main clinic is in Harley Street, London.
+And he's also a specialist in regenerative medicine.
+Ali, great to have you join us.
+Thank you for coming on.

 Steven, thank you for that introduction.
-It's a real pleasure to attend this lunchtime.
-And again, thanks to the kind of reduction.
-I as you know, I'm an orthopedic surgeon, I specialize in mostly insured as an elbows.
-And then today we're talking about ACJ and stupidity and there's one of my favourite topics.
-So I'm looking forward to catching up
+It's a real pleasure to attend this lunchtime meeting.
+And again, thanks to the kind introduction.
+I am, as you know, I'm an orthopedic surgeon, I specialise in mostly shoulders and elbows.
+And then today we will talk about ACJ instability and that's one of my favourite topics.
+So I'm looking forward to catching up.

-Just a, just a quick one.
-I'm I have not come across your organization orthopedic specialists before.
+Just a quick one.
+I have not come across your organisation, orthopedic specialists before.
 How does the group work?
-Are you a varied and multidisciplinary organization?
+Are you a varied and multidisciplinary organisation?

 That's right.
-So the concept of orthopedic specialists been around for a, when I was a registrar.
-So being something that you can think up to it, the group's been around for three or four years.
+So the concept of orthopedic specialists have been around for, when I was a registrar.
+So being something that I did leading up to it, the group's been around for three or four years.
 We have now 20 consultants that work with us.
-Most of us work in central London with some of them practicing in the periphery of London's.
-So they tend to come in and out.
+Most of us work in central London with some of them practicing in the periphery of London.
+So they tend to come in and go out.
 We actually have quite a few Europeans in our group as well.
 Right?
-So it's like the number one elbow surgeon in the world, Roger van Reed, based in Belgium as part of the group, you know, Christian Clay Ronan oven, two big osteotomy guys from the knee world based in in Germany they are part of the group as well.
+So it's like the number one elbow surgeon in the world, Roger van Reed, based in Belgium as part of the group, you know, Christian Clay, Ronald van Heerwaarden, two big osteotomy guys from the knee world based in Germany, they are part of the group as well.
 So the ethos of the group is very simple, right?
 We've gone out and said, grow slow, grow organically, but really get the best of the orthopedic community out there to work together.
-So or the surgeons tend to be smart people.
+So all the surgeons tend to be smart people.
 They tend to be cutting edge as far as surgery is concerned, but also ahead of, you know, other stuff like biologics and rehab, et cetera, so that we can offer the patients the best treatment.
-So that's the basis of what the PD group and I think it's a, it's a really fun being the medical director of a bunch of orthopedic surgeons that are regarded as some of the top of the road.
+So that's the basis of the orthopedic group and I think it's really fun being the medical director of a bunch of orthopedic surgeons that are regarded as some of the top in the world.

 Yeah.
 I noticed actually, when I was reading up on you earlier on that, obviously you've got an interest in regenerative medicine, but actually this is because you were trying to get away from surgery itself.
-Do you want us to, before we talk about the ACG, would you want to tell us a little bit about regenerative medicine?
+Before we talk about the ACJ, do you want to tell us a little bit about regenerative medicine?